edgedb/easy-edgedb/chapter16/index.md

 8 August. — Lucy was very restless all night, and I, too, could not sleep...
 ```

-This is very convenient for us.
+This is convenient for us.
 With this we can make a type that holds a date and a string from the book for us to search through later.
 Let's call it `BookExcerpt` (an "excerpt" meaning one small part of a larger text).

 ```sdl
 type BookExcerpt {